 What is the difference between open and closed captions?

 You may have heard the term ‘closed captions’ and immediately think of subtitles.
 However, there’s much more to captioning video content than you may have realized.
 Here, we’ll walk through what captioning is and the difference between closed and open captioning, and how to decide which to use.

 Captioning is defined as the act of adding text that is explaining what is going on in a video, including dialogue and background noise.
-This is used specifically for the hearing impaired, when the audio is in a foreign language, or for moments when listening to the video isn’t possible.
+This is used specifically for the deaf/hard of hearing, when the audio is in a foreign language, or for moments when listening to the video isn’t possible.
 And – a majority of people who watch short videos on social media have it muted.

 Closed captioning is what most are most familiar with – it’s captioning that can be turned on or off by the viewer.
 This is the best option to cater to the most people, and is great especially for videos on Facebook and Instagram.

 Unlike closed captioning, open captioning means that the viewer cannot turn off captions – the default is captions.
 Unlike closed captions, they’re burned into the video track, rather than being added later as an external file.
 However, if the viewer doesn’t want captions, it may be distracting for them and they may feel frustrated.

 Benefits When You Add Open Captions to Video